Finding ski jobs on the Spot

-We would maintain that if you are in the UK and want to do a ski season then the safest way is to sort out a ski job before you leave.
-However, all the bars, hotels, ski shops, rental companies, restaurants and very occasionally the ski stations themselves will employ native English speaking staff.
+We would maintain that if you are in the UK and want to do a ski season then the safest way is to sort out a ski job before you leave, especially now with the Visa problems caused by the loss of EU freedom of movement for British passport holders.
+Despite all that, many of the bars, hotels, ski shops, rental companies, restaurants and very occasionally the ski stations themselves still employ British staff.

 Obviously the better your French or whatever language they speak locally the better your employment chances.
 Writing to local businesses with your CV is pretty much a waste of time, far better to get out there and trek around asking for work and making acquaintances with business owners in resort.
 There’s no strict rule of course but we would suggest that late summer is probably the best time to go round looking, business owners will be back from their holidays and starting to prepare for the coming season.